r-dbi/RSQLite/revdep/README.md

 Unexported objects imported by ':::' calls:
   ‘BiocGenerics:::replaceSlots’ ‘S4Vectors:::make_zero_col_DataFrame’
   See the note in ?`:::` about the use of this operator.

-checking R code for possible problems ...
-NOTE
-queryAnnotationSQLite: no visible global function definition for ‘dbGetQuery’
-queryCNEData: no visible global function definition for ‘dbGetQuery’
-readCNERangesFromSQLite: no visible global function definition for ‘dbGetQuery’
-Undefined global functions or variables: dbGetQuery
 ```

 ## CollapsABEL (0.10.8)